CausalML/VMM/README.md

 results files contain 3 keys:
-- "aggregate_results": contains aggregate statistics from the experiments, including all numbers presented in the results tables within the paper and supplement
+- "aggregate_results": contains aggregate statistics from the experiments, including all numbers presented in the results tables within the paper and supplement.
-- "results": contains detailed individual results for each experiment replication (from which different aggregate statistics or plots could be created without re-running experiments)
+- "results": contains detailed individual results for each experiment replication (from which different aggregate statistics or plots could be created without re-running experiments.)
-- "setup": a summary of the setup configuration used for the corresponding experiment
+- "setup": a summary of the setup configuration used for the corresponding experiment.

 Experiments were run using Python 3.8.5.
 Versions of libraries used are summarized in the included "requirements.txt" file.